noccy80/Argent/Readme.md

 ## Introduction

 Argent is a web application server built on Node.js.
 It is modular and designed with extensibility in mind.
 This software is made available as-is in the hopes that it will be useful to you, but comes with no warranty whatsoever.
-It is released under the GNU Public Licence, version 3.
-See Licence.txt for all the legal mumbo-jumbo.
+It is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Authors